What Is a Muse? How to Find Yours and Why Everyone Needs One

 In Yoruba tradition, the Orisha Oshun — goddess of rivers, creativity, beauty, and love — is one of the great muses of the African world.
 Artists, musicians, and healers call on her energy not as a metaphor but as a living spiritual force, capable of opening channels of creativity that the rational mind alone cannot access.

-The Muse in Afro-Cuban and Afro-Brazilian Tradition
+The Muse in Afro-Cuban Tradition: Lucumí and the Sacred Relationship

-A muse, then, is any person, presence, force, or ancestral energy that opens you—that reaches into the place where your most authentic creative expression lives and says, “Come out.”
+A muse, then, is any person, presence, force, or ancestral energy that opens you — that reaches into the place where your most authentic creative expression lives and says, “Come out.”
 It is time.
 We are ready.

 The Four Types of Muses